carissalow/rapids/docs/setup/configuration.md

 ### Multiple timezones

-If your participants lived on different time zones or they travelled across time zones, and you know when participants' devices were in a specific time zone, RAPIDS can use this data to process your data streams with the correct date-time.
+If your participants lived in different time zones or they traveled across time zones, and you know when participants' devices were in a specific time zone, RAPIDS can use this data to process your data streams with the correct date-time.
 You need to provide RAPIDS with the time zone data in a CSV file (`[TZCODES_FILE]`) in the format described below.

 ``` yaml
 TIMEZONE: